PinataMostGrim/grimagents_cli/readme.md

 ```

 #### grimsearch Configuration
-Each hyperparameter value added to the search configuration will dramatically increase the number of training runs executed.
+Each hyperparameter value added to the search configuration will dramatically increase the number of training runs executed during a Grid Search.
 Often it can be helpful to run a limited grid search with hyperparameter values bracketing either side of their current value.

-`grimsearch` only supports searching for one brain at a time. `grimsearch` will respect `--num-envs` and `--num-runs` while running searches and will also export the trained policy for every search if `--export-path` is present in the configuration file.
+`grimsearch` only supports searching hyperparamters for one brain at a time. `grimsearch` will respect `--num-envs` and `--num-runs` while running searches and will also export the trained policy for every search if `--export-path` is present in the configuration file.
 This may not be desirable as each successive search will overwrite the previous policy's file.

 As `buffer_size` should always be a multiple of the `batch_size`, it impossible to perform a grid search on one or the other using static values.
 A special `buffer_size_multiple` value can be defined that allows `grimsearch` to dynamically set the `buffer_size` based directly on the `batch_size`.